-RESPONSE: This comment does not relate directly to the HCBS rule.
-Flexibility for on/off site authorizations were included in the 2016 Comprehensive and Community Support Waiver renewals and in the 2017 Missouri Children with Developmental Disabilities and Partnership for Hope waiver amendments.
+RESPONSE: This comment does not relate directly to the HCBS rule, no response.

 COMMENT: Public Commenter stated that his brother has been at Emmaus for fifty years and he is worth \$10.00 a month and someone new comes in today and they are worth \$100.00.
 Why is there no consideration to bring my brother's dollars to meet the other persons as in compensatory rate?
 Does a higher rate given to administration of Emmaus encourage them to move off campus?
 There needs to be a blend between Emmaus and ISL or a blend of congregate and ISL.
 Be careful not to shift over too far to "integration into community".